About disability and sexuality

 - worried about what others will think, and about discrimination.

 It’s natural to feel frustrated about the effects of your disability on your sex life.
-It may help to try to accept that you and your partner may have to approach sex differently and find new or different ways to satisfy each other.
-But if your feelings about your disability and its effects on your sex life feel overwhelming, you may like to talk to your doctor or another healthcare professional.
+It may help to try to understand that you and your partner may have to approach sex differently and find new or different ways to satisfy each other.
+But if your feelings about your disability and its effects on your sex life feel overwhelming, you may like to talk to your healthcare professional.

-If talking to your doctor about sex makes you embarrassed or afraid, remember, sex is a completely natural subject and your doctor will be used to being asked questions about it.
-Read more about how to talk to your doctor.
+If talking to your healthcare professional about sex makes you embarrassed or afraid, remember, sex is a completely natural subject and your healthcare professional should be used to being asked questions about it.

-Your doctor can advise you on your unique situation – like whether you need relationship counselling or a medical aid for sex, or ways to support your body during sex.
-If your doctor can’t help, they may be able to refer you to a specialist who can answer your questions and allay your fears.
+Your healthcare professional can advise you on your unique situation – like whether you need relationship counselling or an aid or device, or ways to support your body during sex.
+If your healthcare professional can’t help, they may be able to refer you to a specialist who can answer your questions and allay your fears.

-It may also help to learn as much as you can about your disability and about sex.
+It may also help to learn as much as you can about your disability in relation to sex.
 Masturbation or sex aids may be useful for you, for example.